How To Make The Perfect Caramel

 stirringcaramel.jpg

-At this stage, will quickly turn darker, so pay attention!
+At this stage, it can quickly turn dark, so pay attention!

 stirringcaramelmore.jpg

-3. If your caramel looks very lumpy and grainy, don't worry.
+3. Your caramel may begin to get lumpy and grainy, but don’t worry.
 Just lower the heat and keep stirring.
-Any stubborn chunks should melt.
-If not, they can be strained out later and should be such a small quantity that they won't likely won't affect the outcome of the recipe.
+Any stubborn chunks should melt as you continue.
+If not, they can be strained out later and should be such a small quantity that they won’t likely affect the outcome of the recipe.

-Ok, what happened here was it got stirred too much and the sugar lumped up before it had a chance to melt and liquefy.
-I know, you were trying to hurry up.
-But all is not lost...
+4. Uh…help!
+Ok, what happened below was it got stirred too much and the sugar lumped up before it had a chance to melt and liquefy.
+But all is not lost…

 ruinedcaramel-.jpg

-Continue cooking over very low heat, stirring as little as possible.
+Continue cooking over very low heat, stirring gently.

 fixingruinedcaramel.jpg

 It will come right back to being smooth.
-Any stubborn little bits can be strained out.
+Any stubborn bits can be strained out.

-• At this point, if you're using the caramel to line a mold, like for flan or crème caramel, immediately pour the caramel into the mold or ramekins.
+• At this point, if you’re using the caramel to line a mold, such as for a flan or crème caramel, immediately pour the caramel into the molds or ramekins.

 • For making spun sugar, you should dunk the bottom of the pan in ice water to stop the cooking so it doesn't continue to cook past the point of doneness.
 It'll keep cooking once you take it off the heat, unless you 'stop' it somehow, or by adding something to it.

-• You can cheat and use straight caramel to top a solid custard to turn it into a crème brûée by pouring a small amount over the custard, turning it to create a thin layer, and letting it cool at room temperature.
-Don't refrigerate them or you'll risk them becoming soggy.
+• You can cheat and use straight caramel (with no cream or butter added) to top a solid custard to turn it into a crème brûlée by pouring a small amount over the custard, turning it to create a thin layer, and letting it cool at room temperature.
+Don’t refrigerate them or you’ll risk them becoming soggy.

 This post is extremely easy to follow.
 Thank you for making carmelizing understandable. :)